 - Scrape the soil – Scraping the top two inches of soil off the houseplants pot and replacing it may help, but the fungus may regrow and the mushrooms will return.

-- Change the soil – Changing the soil may possibly help in getting rid of mushrooms.
+- Change the soil – Changing the soil may possibly help with getting rid of mushrooms.
 One of the problems is that it is not healthy to remove all of the soil from a plant’s roots (through washing or rinsing) and the fungus may still be present and regrow from the soil left on the roots of the houseplant.

 - Drench the soil with fungicide – Drenching the houseplant’s soil with fungicide may help with eliminating mushrooms in houseplants, but again, if not all of the fungus is killed, the mushrooms will return.
 You may need to try this treatment several times before the fungus is killed completely.

 - Change the conditions – If the air is less humid, the soil less moist or the temperature less warm, this will reduce the number of mushrooms that appear.
 Unfortunately, the conditions that are ideal for mushrooms are also ideal for most houseplants, so by changing the conditions you may harm the houseplant itself.

 Getting rid of mushrooms in houseplants is hard, but mushrooms growing in houseplant soil will not harm your plant nor will they harm you unless you eat them.
 You may want to consider just letting them grow.
 If you want to get whimsical, you could add a few animal or fairy figurines near them and create a little forest garden right inside your house.